Cremation costs in the UK

 - An opportunity for you and your family to view your loved one before the funeral

 Your Funeral Director will also make sure the necessary forms for cremation are completed.
 Find out more about what a Funeral Director does.

 Optional costs for cremation services

 However, when assessing the cost of a cremation, it is also worth bearing in mind any optional costs.
 These include:

 - Venue hire: average cost £245

 - Scattering of ashes: POA

 How can I reduce the cost of a cremation?

-Consider a simple funeral: Our Simple Funeral offers a complete funeral at a lower cost, without compromising on the quality of the service that is delivered.
+Our Simple Funeral offers a way to reduce the average cost of a cremation, without compromising on the quality of the service that is delivered.
 It includes all of the essentials, including a professional and fully trained Funeral Director to support you every step of the way.
 The Simple Funeral is available for £1,695 in Scotland or £1,995 throughout the rest of the UK, excluding third party costs.

 Talk to your local Funeral Director about cremation costs